 Whenever things are categorized, there are inevitably some items left over.

-These next four links are to pages which bring together several flight report posts which fit a theme.
-Which type of kite flyer are you?
-Select the category that seems to fit best :-)
+These next four links are to pages that bring together several flight-report posts which fit a theme.
+Which type of kite flier are you?
+Select the category that seems to fit best. :-)

 From age 3 to 103, there's something for everyone with an MBK design.
 Here's a breakdown of the various categories by size: